 Hammertoe is a common deformity that afflicts people as they grow older.
 There is a theory that Hammertoes can be caused or exacerbated by tight-fitting shoes that force the toes together.
 It’s also believed to be genetic.
 The condition tends to run in families, as we have noted in our clinics in Dallas, DeSoto and Sunnyvale (Texas).

-Hammertoes most often affect the joints of the second, third, fourth or fifth (little) toe.
+Hammertoes most often impacts the joints of the second, third, fourth or fifth (little) affected toe.

 The most common cause of Hammertoe is a muscle or tendon irregularity.
 This irregularity leads to mechanical (structural) changes in the foot that occur over time.